-Crossrail is a new high-frequency, high-capacity railway from Maidenhead and Heathrow in the west, through central London to Shenfield and Abbey Wood in the east.
+Crossrail is is a new fast, high frequency, high capacity railway from Reading, Maidenhead and Heathrow in the west, through central London to Shenfield and Abbey Wood in the east.
 It will connect the outer suburbs to the heart of the City and West End, as well as providing a quick route between central London and Heathrow Airport.

 Allowing London to grow

-Crossrail will provide a 10% increase in London’s rail capacity, so it will relieve congestion on many existing rail and Tube lines.
+Crossrail will provide a 10 per cent increase in London’s rail capacity, relieving congestion on many existing rail and Tube lines.
 It will bring 1.5 million more people across London within a 45 minute commute of the key business districts of the West End, City and Docklands.
-It will be a modern service for the 21st century with energy efficiency technology being used from the start.

 Cutting journey times

-As well as boosting capacity and improving connections, Crossrail will cut journey times.
+As well as boosting capacity and improving connections, Crossrail will cut journey times for the estimated 200 million people who will use it each year.
 For example, the journey from Heathrow to the West End will take about 30 minutes compared to about 50 minutes today.

 Crossrail Business Rate Supplement

 London businesses are contributing to the cost of the Crossrail project through a variety of mechanisms.
 The most notable of these is a Business Rate Supplement (BRS) of two pence in the pound, which is set to raise £4.1bn.

 Those areas of London set to benefit most from the new rail link are paying a greater share, but thousands of London's smaller businesses are exempt from the business levy.
 In addition, the Mayor is expecting to raise £0.6bn from developer contributions and from the Community Infrastructure Levy.